Skip Navigation

 Return to main MCHbest page >>

 Overview.
-Following comprehensive postpartum care guidelines—as recommended by the American College of Obstetricians and Gynecologists and endorsed by multiple health professional organizations—can help ensure consistent quality of care for all postpartum patients.[1]
-Research findings indicate that the majority of new mothers do not receive all of the recommended components of care, including contraception counseling and screening for depression.[2,3] Tools and note templates that remind providers to address all components of postpartum care (including physical, social, and psychological well-being) are emerging as effective strategies to improve outcomes.[4,5,6]
+Adherence to comprehensive postpartum care guidelines—as recommended by the American College of Obstetricians and Gynecologists and endorsed by multiple health professional organizations—can help ensure consistent quality of care for all postpartum patients.[1]
+Research findings indicate that the majority of new mothers do not receive all of the recommended components of care, including contraception counseling and screening for depression.[2,3] Tools and note templates that remind providers to address all components of postpartum care. (including physical, social, and psychological well-being) are emerging as effective strategies to improve outcomes.[4,5,6]

 Evidence.
 Emerging Evidence.
 Strategies with this rating typically trend positive and have good potential to work.
 They often have a growing body of recent, but limited research that documents effects.
 However, further study is needed to confirm effects, determine which types of health behaviors and conditions these interventions address, and gauge effectiveness across different population groups.
 (Clarifying Note: The WWFH database calls this "mixed evidence").